THE 2026 COMPETITION

 OPEN TO ALL, but…

-You must be UK based OR have a UK focus.
+• You must be UK based or have a strong UK focus.

 FINALISTS ANNOUNCED